Linzell/Linzell/README.md

 ## Featured Projects 💻

 ### IA vision reader project
-> Reader for PDF and image, usting IA
+> Reader for PDF and image, using IA
 - 🔧 Typescript for Frontend and Backend
 - 🐳 Docker containerization
 - 🗄️ PostgreSQL